Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Models

 \section{Models}

-To begin this section, we will introduce the general additive prediction error model commonly used for asset pricing assignment:
+As in most ML-based asset pricing literature, it starts from the general additive prediction error model commonly used for asset pricing assignment:

-Where $r_{i,t+1}$ is the $r_{i,t+1}$ as asset excess returns at time t+1. $E_t[r_{i,t+1}]=0$ for $t\in[1,T-1]$ is the expected return, which is the `fair' compensation investors demand at time $t$ for bearing the systematic risk associated with the asset.
+Where $r_{i,t+1}$ is the asset excess returns at time t+1. $E_t[r_{i,t+1}]$ for $t\in[1, T-1]$ is the expected return, which is the `fair' compensation investors demand at time $t$ for bearing the systematic risk associated with the asset.
 It is determined by the asset's sensitivity (or `Beta') to broader market factors, such as the market risk premium, size, or value factors, and is calculated using all information available up to that moment. $t$ is the time index in the range from 1 to the entire time length $T$. $i$ is the asset index in the range from 1 to the entire asset number $N$. $\varepsilon_{i,t+1}$ is the residual (or idiosyncratic shock in asset pricing).
 While the expected return is the reward for staying exposed to the market's structural risks, the idiosyncratic shock is the result of firm-specific events, such as a sudden lawsuit or a breakthrough invention, that deviate from the original forecast.
-Concerning the work of GKX2020 \citep{Gu2020EmpiricalLearning}, the conditional expectation of $r_{i,t+1}$ can also be expressed as a function of a vector $f_{i,t}$ which is generated from encompassed P features (factors). $f_{i,t}$ can be directly equal to the factors if the number of factors is small and suited for linear models, but if the number of factors is large, such as the ‘factor zoo’ issue \citep{Harvey2019AZoo}, the additional process as principal components analysis (PCA) is required for shrinking the dimension of factors.
+Concerning the work of GKX2020 \citep{Gu2020EmpiricalLearning}, the conditional expectation of $r_{i,t+1}$ can also be expressed as a function of $K$ number of factors.
+If the number of factors is small, it could be suitable for traditional linear structures.
+Whereas if the number of factors is large, it raises the ‘factor zoo’ issue \citep{Harvey2019AZoo}, the additional dimension reduction process, such as principal components analysis (PCA), is required for shrinking the dimension of factors.
 This process is also known as ‘feature engineering or abstracting’ in ML terminology.
-Equation~\eqref{eq:return2.5} gives the general idea of a factor model.
-The earliest literature on asset pricing normally uses the ordinary least squares (OLS) linear form with less than 10 factors, but later, other function forms are applied due to the increasing number of factors.
+Equation~\eqref{eq:return2.5} provides the general idea of a factor model.
+The early literature on empirical asset pricing generally applies the ordinary least squares (OLS) linear function with fewer than 10 factors, but later, alternative non-linear function forms are applied due to the increasing number of factors.
 Equation~\eqref{eq:return2.5} is a general function form of the asset pricing factor model in the context of machine learning, where $g(\cdot)$ represents the variable model structures in this chapter. $f_{j,t}$ is the $j$th factor at time $t$ and the $\theta$ is the parameters of the factors.